 Fermented foods are probably one of the least harmful plant-based foods you could have.
 So, if you can handle Apple Cider Vinegar, perhaps you could have it now and again.
 For example, as a base for a sauce or to give a bit of pizzazz to a piece of white fish.

 Switching from a standard diet to a carnivore diet can be rough for some people, as it is a massive change for the body to take on board.

 If you believe the purported health benefits, then some people might think that Apple Cider Vinegar could help them through the transition period…then go for it.

-Especially if you have been taking Apple Cider Vinegar for years and have seen positive results with it, then I wouldn’t have issues with you continuing to take it for a limited amount of time as you get used to carnivore.
+Especially if you have been taking Apple Cider Vinegar for years and have seen positive results, I wouldn’t have issues with you continuing to take it for a limited amount of time as you get used to carnivore.

-Apple Cider Vinegar is potentially a lot less harmful than other things in a standard western diet that you should definitely stop eating and drinking ASAP.
+Apple Cider Vinegar is potentially a lot less harmful than other things in a standard Western diet, so you should definitely stop eating and drinking ASAP.
 Like these drinks:

 Apple Cider Vinegar is not part of a strict Carnivore DIet protocol.
-Yet, there may be some benefits to using it, but the science is a little shaky.
+Yet, using it may have some benefits, but the science is a little shaky.